IntroductionEdit this page on GitHub

 The easiest way to start building a SvelteKit app is to run

-npm init svelte my-app cd my-app npm install npm run dev
+npm create svelte@latest my-app cd my-app npm install npm run dev

 The first command will scaffold a new project in the